PixelsCamp/talks/testing-practices-for-mobile_Douglas_Ritter.md

 Quality is always important, but sometimes we don't know how to start or how to move to the next level.
 In an agnostic approach, I will share some practices we developed at Talkdesk's Mobile Team in order to effectively ensure the quality of the products we make, enabling us to improve the delivery speed.

+The talk will cover what we as a team consider important steps in the software development, since the backlog refinement, passing by technical discussions, the development itself and verification phases.
+We will discuss how to split work in small units convering all the scenarios needed to deliver a feature.
+Also, some important guidelines to follow when writing tests in a team and how to better cover the test pyramid with different types of automated tests.

 Speaker Bio
 -----------